Analysis: The U.S. state with the most detailed corporate diversity disclosures

 Corporate America’s white-dominated leadership has been under a spotlight for supporting the Black Lives Matter movement while listing few leaders of color.
 Activists point to some studies suggesting companies with diverse boards perform better.

-Chicago-based Morningstar Inc (MORN.O) CEO Kunal Kapoor said, "Over time investors want more detail, rather than less."
+Chicago-based Morningstar Inc CEO Kunal Kapoor said, “Over time investors want more detail, rather than less.”

 “Putting sunlight on areas that lacked it has rarely had a poor outcome for investors,” added Kapoor, who is Indian American and identified as Asian in a corporate filing last year.